obreitwi/asfa/README.md

 ## Background

+Since I handle my emails mostly via ssh on a remote server (shoutout to [neomutt](https://neomutt.org/), [OfflineIMAP](http://www.offlineimap.org/) and [msmtp](https://marlam.de/msmtp/)), I needed a quick and easy possibility to attach files to emails.
+As email attachments are rightfully frowned upon, I did not want to simply copy files over to the remote site to attach them.
+Furthermore, I often need to share generated files (such as plots or logfiles) on our group-internal [mattermost](https://www.mattermost.org) or any other form of text-based communication.
+Ideally, I want to do this from the folder I am already in on the terminal - and not by to navigating back to it from the browser's "file open" menu…

-As a small exercise for writing rust, I ported a small [python script][py-rpush] I had been using for a couple of years.
+As a small exercise for writing rust (other than [Advent of Code](https://adventofcode.com/)), I ported a small [python script][py-rpush] I had been using for a couple of years.

-For [security reasons][ssh-agent-hijacking] I have my `gpg-agent` (acting as `ssh-agent`) set up to [confirm][gpg-agent-confirm] each usage upon connecting to remote servers and the previous hack required three connections (and confirmations) to perform its task. `asfa` is set up to only use one ssh-connection per invocation.
+For [security reasons][ssh-agent-hijacking] I have my `gpg-agent` (acting as `ssh-agent`) set up to [confirm][gpg-agent-confirm] each usage upon connecting to remote servers and the previous hack required three connections (and confirmations) to perform its task.
+`asfa` is set up to only use one ssh-connection per invocation.

 [py-rpush]: https://github.com/obreitwi/py-rpush
 [ssh-agent-hijacking]: https://www.clockwork.com/news/2012/09/28/602/ssh_agent_hijacking/